lehoang318/training/session-03.md

     | t1 | Do something | pthread_mutex_lock(&mutex_X) | B shall be blocked. <br> If M > N, eff. priority of A shall be raised. |
     | t2 | pthread_mutex_unlock(&mutex_X) | <being blocked> | B shall be unblocked then becomes new owner of mutex_X. <br> Effective priority of A shall be adjusted. |

+    * What would happen if `M` is beyond priority ability of A?
+    * Priority ceiling

   * [PTHREAD_PROCESS_SHARED vs PTHREAD_PROCESS_PRIVATE](https://www.qnx.com/developers/docs/8.0/com.qnx.doc.neutrino.lib_ref/topic/p/pthread_mutexattr_getpshared.html)
+    * What would happen if a thread from another process tries to lock a `PTHREAD_PROCESS_PRIVATE` mutex?

 * [Semaphores](https://www.qnx.com/developers/docs/8.0/com.qnx.doc.neutrino.sys_arch/topic/kernel_Semaphores.html)
   > A key advantage of semaphores over mutexes is that semaphores are defined to operate between processes.